 The Company has licensed from third parties the rights to use certain technologies for its research and development activities, as well as in any products the Company may develop using these licensed technologies.
 These agreements and other similar agreements often require milestone and royalty payments.
 Milestone payments, for example, may be required as the research and development process progresses through various stages of development, such as when clinical candidates enter or progress through clinical trials, upon NDA and upon certain sales level milestones.
 These milestone payments could amount to the mid to upper double-digit millions of dollars.
-During the three months ended December 31, 2016 and 2015, the Company did not reach any milestones requiring milestone payments.
+During the three months ended December 31, 2017 and 2016, the Company did not reach any milestones requiring milestone payments.
 In certain agreements, the Company may be required to make mid to high single-digit percentage royalty payments based on a percentage of the sales of the relevant products.

-NOTE 7.
+NOTE 8.
 STOCK-BASED COMPENSATION

 Arrowhead has two plans that provide for equity-based compensation.
-Under the 2004 Equity Incentive Plan and 2013 Incentive Plan, as of December 31, 2016, 2,467,979 and 5,064,151 shares, respectively, of Arrowhead's Common Stock are reserved for the grant of stock options, stock appreciation rights, restricted stock awards and performance unit/share awards to employees, consultants and others.
+Under the 2004 Equity Incentive Plan and 2013 Incentive Plan, as of December 31, 2017, 2,114,286 and 6,329,079 shares, respectively, of Arrowhead's Common Stock are reserved for the grant of stock options, stock appreciation rights, restricted stock awards and performance unit/share awards to employees, consultants and others.
 No further grants may be made under the 2004 Equity Incentive Plan.
-As of December 31, 2016, there were options granted and outstanding to purchase 2,467,979 and 3,212,743 shares of Common Stock under the 2004 Equity Incentive Plan and the 2013 Incentive Plan, respectively, and there were 783,334 restricted stock units granted and outstanding under the 2013 Incentive Plan.
-Also, as of December 31, 2016, there were 544,622 shares reserved for options and 23,333 restricted stock units issued as inducement grants to new employees outside of equity compensation plans.
-During the three months ended December 31, 2016, no options or restricted stock units were granted under the 2004 Equity Incentive Plan, 48,000 options were granted under the 2013 Incentive Plan, and no options or restricted stock units were granted as inducement awards to new employees outside of equity incentive plans.
+As of December 31, 2017, there were options granted and outstanding to purchase 2,114,286 and 2,945,999 shares of Common Stock under the 2004 Equity Incentive Plan and the 2013 Incentive Plan, respectively, and there were 3,098,000 restricted stock units granted and outstanding under the 2013 Incentive Plan.
+Also, as of December 31, 2017, there were 557,050 shares reserved for options and 2,500 restricted stock units issued as inducement grants to new employees outside of equity compensation plans.
+During the three months ended December 31, 2017, no options or restricted stock units were granted under the 2004 Equity Incentive Plan, no options or restricted stock units were granted under the 2013 Incentive Plan, no options or restricted stock units were granted under the 2013 Incentive Plan, and 115,000 options and 2,500 restricted stock units were granted as inducement awards to new employees outside of equity incentive Plans.